nbos/nbos.github.io/posts/gauss.md

 probability density at the two modes no matter how "separated" you make them.

-The **outlier case** is the only one where the likelihood of a data-point can fall really low.
+The **outlier case** is the only one where the likelihood of a data point can fall really low.
 If all but one point have non-significant variance around a point, the probability density at that outlier point can be prohibitively low.
 So how bad can it get?